-Our school provides a supervised lunch program on a regular or drop-in basis as a service to parents.
-However, we encourage parents if at all possible to make other arrangements for lunch.
+Our school provides supervision during lunch and lunch recess on a regular or drop-in basis, as a service to parents.
+Students are also allowed to go home for lunch, with parent permission.

-Lunch program fees collected cover the costs of the noon hour supervision, additional custodial services and equipment.
+Lunch fees cover the cost of our lunch supervisors, additional custodial services and equipment.
 For example, all outdoor play equipment used during the noon hour, videos and games for rainy days, soap, paper towels and other supplies are paid for with the fees.
 Students typically eat in their classrooms.

 Students staying for lunch are expected to behave in a respectful, responsible manner.
-Students who are not cooperative will be asked to eat their lunch with another class or they may be temporarily or permanently suspended from the lunch program.
+Students who are not cooperative will be asked to eat their lunch with another class or they may be temporarily or permanently suspended from having lunch at school.

 FEES: $13/child/month or $2.00 per day

-“Evansdale’s Nutrition Program” is such an important part of learning at our school.
+Evansdale school's breakfast program and afternoon snacks are such an important part of learning at our school.
 Having students with full stomachs promotes a healthy attitude toward learning.
-In order to provide nutritious snacks to our students, we must be thankful to those who help us make this happen: Evansdale PAC , local businesses , Edmonton Food Bank, Breakfast for Learning.
+In order to provide a nutritious breakfast and snacks to our students, we are extremely thankful to e4c and Food For Thought Edmonton (McKesson Canada) for making this happen.
 Without the help of these wonderful people and organizations our students would not be afforded every advantage to achieve at school.

 Students are welcome to come between 8:10-8:25 to enjoy a healthy breakfast before school starts.